googlefonts/pyfontaine/INSTALL.md

 Now you can install `matplotlib` dependency (prefereable way is inside of `virtualenv`, but it is out of the scope of this tutorial).

+On Mac OS X you will need to do this first:

+$ ln -s /usr/local/opt/freetype/include/freetype2 /usr/local/include/freetype

 $ pip install matplotlib

 Now your system is ready to install pyfontaine:

+$ pip install fontaine

+or download the github source and run

 $ python setup.py install